 “Um no, I don’t, could I please use your phone?
 Mine’s out of battery,” I asked, hopefully.

 He gestured to the phone on the desk.
 “Sure, here, but be sure to press the hash key before you dial an external number,” he replied, returning a kind smile.

-I snatched up the handset, dialing the number to the office where I was due to start work.
+I snatched up the handset then began to dial the number to the office where I was due to start work.
 I was going to be working for Wade Internationals.
-The billionaire CEO, Mr. Wade, was an old childhood friend of my mom’s.
+The billionaire CEO, Mr. Wade was an old childhood friend of my mom’s.
 It was either, I worked for him or I had to choose between my parent’s companies.

 I was supposed to be starting tomorrow as Mr. Wade’s new intern.
 Not that I needed the cash.
 It was Mom’s way of punishing me for being such a brat.
 I’d been handed everything on a silver platter for far too long.
 Now, mom was threatening to disinherit me if I didn’t start pulling my weight.

 Mr. Wade’s secretary answered in a confident, professional manner; all I had to do was make my excuses and I was home and dry.